The Decision That Most People Never Make

 Blocks only the precise query, word for word.
 Nothing more.

-how much does a plumber earn — Still shows your ad
+how much does an accountant earn: Still shows your ad

 Phrase Match Negative

 Blocks any search containing that phrase in the same word order.
-Extra words before or after are fine — it still blocks.
+Extra words before or after are fine.
+The phrase still triggers the block.
 But if the word order changes or words are inserted between the phrase words, it won't block.

-salary for a plumber — Still shows your ad (word order changed)
+salary for an accountant: Still shows your ad (word order changed)

-how much does a plumber earn — Still shows your ad (different words)
+how much does an accountant earn: Still shows your ad (different words)

 Broad Match Negative

-what salary does a plumber get in london — Blocked
+what salary does an accountant get in london: Blocked

-how much does a plumber earn — Still shows your ad (doesn't contain "salary")
+how much does an accountant earn: Still shows your ad (doesn't contain "salary")

 Key insight: Broad match negatives don't use synonyms or semantic matching.
-They only match the literal words you specify. "plumber salary" as a broad negative will NOT block "plumber income" or "plumber wages" — those are different words.
+They only match the literal words you specify. "accountant salary" as a broad negative will NOT block "accountant income" or "accountant wages".
+Those are different words.
 For complete coverage of an intent category, you may need multiple broad negatives: salary, wages, income, pay, earnings.

 The Decision Framework: 5 Common Scenarios